Balanced Budget Act of 1997: Impact on beneficiaries

 Beneficiaries of Medicare were also affected by the spending cuts on the health system in order to save money.
 Medicare premiums increased by nearly $1.3 billion in the first five years and nearly $8.3 billion over 10 years.
 It was estimated that the increase in premiums for beneficiaries would be around forty-five dollars, raising the average premium to $105.

 Despite the increase in premium price beneficiaries would also see improvements in their health care coverage following the enactment of the Balanced Budget Act.
 They would also see a decrease in the amount of outpatient cost-sharing, also known as co-pays.
 A few examples of new things that would be covered with this new plan are annual mammograms and pap smears with no deductibles, prostate exams, diabetes self-management services, and colorectal cancer screening.

-Block grants

-Two block grants were established through this bill.
-One block grant was given to improve children's health insurance and the other block grant was given to the states to improve their Medicaid benefits.
-The block grant granted to the states was a total of 1.5 billion dollars over the first five years of the act's enactment and was used in order to help low-income beneficiaries with the cost of their new premiums so that they would not lose their health care coverage.
-The block grant granted for children's health insurance was a total of 20.3 billion dollars over the first five years in an attempt to reduce the number of uninsured low-income children.
-This block grant was the start of the State Children's Health Insurance Program.

-State Children's Health Insurance Program

-This program was created with the enactment of the Balanced Budget Act and it is an attempt to reduce the number of low-income children, under the age of nineteen, that are uninsured and not eligible for Medicaid.
-States had the option to participate in the program which means that the program was not mandated by the United States.
-The states that chose to participate would be given flexibility with how the grant would be used in the program.
-The states could choose to expand the states' Medicaid programs, provide coverage that meets the needs of the Act, or a combination of those two options.